Microsoft/azure-docs.cs-cz/articles/data-factory/concepts-pipelines-activities.md

 `"

 ## Sample copy pipeline
 In the following sample pipeline, there is one activity of type **Copy** in the **activities** section.
-In this sample, the [copy activity](copy-activity-overview.md) copies data from an Azure Blob storage to an Azure SQL database.
+In this sample, the [copy activity](copy-activity-overview.md) copies data from an Azure Blob storage to a database in Azure SQL Database.

 ```json
 {